Harfenlabor/harfenlabor.com/exampleSite/content/research/speaking-in-song-2.md

 ***

 Ottavio Dantone, conductor, outstanding cembalo and organ player and a basso continuo autodidact, demonstrates the power of music and word deployed by the 17th century style of singing known as recitar cantando by performing particularly relevant moments from Claudio Monteverdi´s _L'Orfeo,_ the first true opera.
-Dantone shares his visionary views on the modernity of Monteverdi´s musical language, advocating for intuition in adapting performances to contemporary needs so as to electrify through synergy of music and words.
+Dantone elaborates on what makes Monteverdi's musical language and dramaturgical approach so modern, and advocates for intuition in adapting performances to contemporary needs so as to retain a fidelity to Monteverdi's intention to convey the emotional content as faithfully as possible.

 You can find out more about Ottavio Dantone and his ensemble Accademia Bizantina on [https://www.accademiabizantina.it](https://www.accademiabizantina.it "https://www.accademiabizantina.it").